Location

 Response from The Excellence Center

-Thank you for leaving us an excellent review.
-We're thrilled you loved your experience at the Volunteer and Study Arabic Program in Hebron, Palestine and we'll be sure to pass along your kind words.
-Thanks for your kind words and we look forward to seeing you again in Palestine
+Thank you so much for leaving us an excellent review.
+We're thrilled you loved your volunteering experience at the Excellence Center in Palestine.
+We'll be sure to pass along your kind words.

 With kind regards,